datawire/reference-infrastructure-fabric/README.md

 A useful script [bin/get-available-zones.sh](bin/configure_availability_zones.py) is provided that will automatically update [config.json](config.json) with appropriate values.
 Run the script as follows `bin/configure_availability_zones.py us-east-2`.

-Afte a moment you should see the following message:
+After a moment you should see the following message:

 ```
 Updating config.json...